Stuck with a Clogged Sink in Toronto? Follow These Tips!

 OK, It’s Time to Plunge!

 Start slow, and gradually increase speed until you reach a natural, steady rhythm.
-Keep plunging until you feel blockage move away or your water backup starts going down.
+Keep plugging until you feel the blockage move away or your water backup starts going down.
 Once your blockage is gone, turn on your faucet for a few seconds, just to confirm the clog has been cleared.

 Use The Drain Snake

 If plunging your clogged sink doesn't work, you could try snaking.
 Plumbing snakes are available from most hardware stores in Toronto, and they also don't require much instruction.
 Unfortunately, snaking a drain clog is much messier than plunging.
 You'll definitely want rubber gloves for this one.